直落亚逸 | தெலுக் ஆயர்

 Historically, Telok Ayer, meaning ‘bay water’ in Malay, is a coastal street along the bay and the main landing site and focal point of settlement for Chinese immigrants.
 “Charm of Bay” celebrates the history of the area using abstract forms inspired by plantations and elements of water, each pointing or relating to the next as if passing on a tale about the past.
 The three large bulbous structures are like primitive monuments, signifing the settling of Chinese immigrants while simultaneously, together with their shadows cast on the floor, mapping the everchanging traffic over time as the past converges with the present.
 Perceived as whole, the artwork transforms the concourse into a whimsical landscape, greeting commuters.

-Telok Ayer station connects to two bus stops in the vicinity, as well as a taxi stand and passenger pick-up point.
+Telok Ayer station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There are two official bus stops linked to Telok Ayer station.
-Bus Stop 2 is not utilized.
+There are three official bus stops linked to Telok Ayer station.

 |No.||Bus stop||Exit||Bus Routes|

-In the event of a MRT service disruption affecting Telok Ayer station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the Downtown Line.
+In the event of a MRT service disruption affecting Telok Ayer station, MRT Bridging Buses may be activated to ply affected stretches of the Downtown Line.
 In which case, the buses can be boarded from the following bus stops:

 Passenger Usage Patterns